TongTong0828/gva-microservice-edition/README.md

 # Distributed E-commerce Microservices Architecture
+This project is based on the open-source framework gin-vue-admin.
+Licensed under the Apache-2.0 License.

 > A high-performance distributed backend system transformed from a monolithic architecture, featuring asynchronous buffering, optimistic locking, and AI-powered content moderation.